-After discovering that pregnancy was not going to be possible, Sarah and Adam tried to convince themselves they would be happy building a different life together – one without children.
+After discovering that pregnancy was not going to be possible, Sarah* and Adam* tried to convince themselves they would be happy building a different life together – one without children in their family.
 But the couple found it impossible to lay their maternal and paternal instincts to rest.

 After months of thinking and talking about the baby question, followed by periods of not talking about it and trying not to think about it, followed by more thinking and talking, Sarah and Adam began investigating other options to create their family.

 Not having had any biological children previously, Sarah and Adam longed to care for a child from infancy.
 ‘Challenge Community Services told us straight up that we might have a long wait for a baby,’ Sarah explains.
 ‘First they placed Maddie* with us for respite care – she was two then.
 As soon as I saw her, I fell in love with her.
 Even after that short time, it was so hard to hand her back.
 I couldn’t bear the thought I would never see her again.’

 Expecting to have a long wait, Sarah and Adam suddenly got a call that would change their lives and a child’s destiny forever